 Las Vegas (LAS) Capital One Lounge

-The Capital One Lounge in Las Vegas is the issuer's newest lounge; it opened its doors to guests on February 21, 2025.
+The Capital One Lounge in Las Vegas is the issuer's second newest lounge, having opened its doors to guests on February 21, 2025.
 Many of the elements in this lounge are noticeably unique to the city it's located in, including the artwork and hand-crafted beverages at the bar.
 If you visit, it's worth sampling the craft chili pepper vodka — something you won't find at any other Capital One Lounge.

 Outside of the local elements, you'll find typical amenities such as an abundance of seating, workspaces, small plates, grab-and-go food, and more.
 However, you won't find shower suites or nursing rooms here.